-- 6. Enter a Rainfall value of "1.5". - 7.
-Change the Rainfall distribution to "Type II". - 8.
-Select the Compute Tc Map Data button.
-In the Travel Time Computation dialog that pops up, users will see the four time computation arcs that are in the basin. - 9.
-Users can create a detailed report as a text file if they want by selecting the Export Data or Copy to Clipboard buttons. - 10.
-Select Done. - 11.
-Back in the TR-55 dialog, select OK.
+- 6. Enter a Rainfall value of 1.5 - 7.
+Change the Rainfall distribution to Type II

+- 8. Select the Compute Tc Map Data button.
+You will see the four time computation arcs that are in the basin - 9.
+You can create a detailed report as a text file if you want by selecting the Export Data or Copy to Clipboard buttons - 10.
+Select Done - 11.
+Select OK

-The sum of the travel times for these arcs will be used as the time of concentration for this basin.
+The sum of the travel times for these arcs will be used as the time of concentration for this basin

-Note that users could bring up the time computation attributes dialog and change the equation or any of the equation variables by selecting the Edit Arcs button.
+Note that you could bring up the time computation attributes dialog and change the equation or any of the equation variables by selecting the Edit Arcs button.

-11 Computing a Composite Curve Number
+12 Computing a Composite Curve Number

-In this part of the exercise, users will learn how to overlay land use and soil coverages on their delineated watershed in order to derive a curve number (CN).
+In this part of the exercise, you will learn how to overlay land use and soil coverages on your delineated watershed in order to derive a curve number (CN).

-11.1 Land Use Table
+12.1 Land Use Table

-Now users need to create a land use table with IDs and CNs for each type of land use on their map.
+Now you need to create a land use table with IDs and CNs for each type of land use on your map.
 A table has been provided, but it is incomplete.
 To finish the table with all of the IDs and CNs for the shapefiles in the project, or just to edit the table in general, complete the following steps:

-- 1. Select File / Edit File.
+- 1. Select File / Edit File

-- 2. In the Open dialog, open "landuse.tbl".
+- 2. Open landuse.tbl

-- 3. If prompted, choose a text editor to edit the file with, by choosing Notepad or another favorite editor in the Open With drop down list, and select OK.
+- 3. If prompted, choose a text editor to edit the file with, by choosing Notepad or another favorite editor in the Open With drop down list, and select OK

-In the text editor, users will find three lines of text listing three IDs along with their CN values.
+In the text editor, you will find three lines of text listing three IDs along with their CN values.
 The file format for this file is an ID value, followed by a comma, the name of the land use ID in quotation marks, followed by a comma, followed by the comma separated CN values for soil types A, B, C, and D, respectively.
 This file includes CN values for landuse types "Transportation, Communications", "Other Urban or Built-Up Land", and "Bare Ground".
 The landuse shapefile in this project also contains landuse polygons for residential areas, with an ID for 11.
 Complete the land use table by editing the file:

-- 4. Add the following line to the file: "11, "Residential", 61, 75, 83, 87". - 5.
-Save the file by clicking File / Save and close the editor by clicking the x at the top of the Notepad window.
+- 4. Add the following line to the file: 11, "Residential", 61, 75, 83, 87 - 5.
+Save the file and close the editor

-11.2 Computing Composite Curve Numbers
+12.2 Computing Composite Curve Numbers

 In order to compute composite curve numbers, WMS needs to know which type of soil underlies each area of land.
-Users will need either a landuse and soil type coverage, or a landuse and soil type shapefile with the appropriate fields.
-For this exercise, users will be using landuse and soil type shapefiles.
+You will need either a landuse and soil type coverage, or a landuse and soil type shapefile with the appropriate fields.
+For this exercise, we will be using landuse and soil type shapefiles.

-- 1. Select Calculators / Compute GIS Attributes.
-This will open a Compute GIS Attributes dialog. - 2.
-Make sure the "SCS Curve Numbers" option is selected in the Computation section of the dialog. - 3.
-Select "GIS Layers" in the Using section of the dialog. - 4.
-Select the Soil Layer Name to be "soils_poly.shp". - 5.
-Make sure the Soil Group Field has been set to "HYDGRP". - 6.
-Select the Land Use Layer Name to be "landuse_poly.shp". - 7.
-Make sure the Land Use ID Field has been set to "LU_CODE".
+1. Select Calculators / Compute GIS Attributes

+- 2. Make sure the SCS Curve Numbers option is selected in the Computation section of the dialog - 3.
+Select GIS Layers in the Using section of the dialog - 4.
+Select the Soil Layer Name to be soils\poly.shp - 5.
+Make sure the Soil Group Field has been set to HYDGRP - 6.
+Select the Land Use Layer Name to be landuse\poly.shp - 7.
+Make sure the Land Use ID Field has been set to LU\CODE

-Users may have their land use and soil type tables stored in data files, such as the one users previously edited.
-Instead of manually assigning the data as users have here, users would read these tables in from this dialog using the Import button.
+You may have your land use and soil type tables stored in data files, such as the one you previously edited.
+Instead of manually assigning the data as you have here, you would read these tables in from this dialog using the Import button.